Cyber risk and advisory programs that identify security gaps and build strategies to address them.

 Detects malicious insider behavior leveraging Machine Learning models.

 Colonial Pipeline, Quanta Computer and the City of Baltimore are all victims of very public ransomware attacks.
-With so many ransomware incidents being reported, it’s tempting to think you’re fully aware of just how pervasive this threat has become.
+With so many ransomware attack incidents being reported, it’s tempting to think you’re fully aware of just how pervasive this cyber threat has become.
 Think again.
-The victims we hear about publicly are a mere drop in the bucket compared to the actual incidents.
-To illustrate this eSentire’s research team, the Threat Response Unit (TRU), teamed up with Dark Web researcher Mike Mayes to track the current activity of the Ryuk/Conti, Sodin/REvil, CLOP, DoppelPaymer, DarkSide and Avaddon ransomware groups.
+The ransomware attack victims we hear about publicly are a mere drop in the bucket compared to the actual number of successful cybercrime incidents.
+To illustrate this, eSentire’s research team, the Threat Response Unit (TRU), teamed up with Dark Web researcher Mike Mayes to track the current activity of the Ryuk/Conti, Sodin/REvil, CLOP, DoppelPaymer, DarkSide and Avaddon ransomware attack groups.